alexander-pick/shannon_modem_loader/README.md

 # How To Use This Loader

-To use the loader simply install `shannon_load.py` inside your [IDA Pro](https://hex-rays.com/ida-pro/)'s loader folder and the rest of the python files into the [IDA Pro](https://hex-rays.com/ida-pro/) python folder. `install.sh` will assist you with this task, if you want to do it manually please take a look inside.
+To use the loader just install `shannon_load.py` inside your [IDA Pro](https://hex-rays.com/ida-pro/)'s loader folder and the rest of the python files into the [IDA Pro](https://hex-rays.com/ida-pro/) python folder. `install.sh` will assist you with this task, if you want to do it manually please take a look inside.
 For [IDA Pro](https://hex-rays.com/ida-pro/) 8.3 and 8.4 the default installation directory should be detected by default.
 Otherwise you can specify the installation directory as the first parameter to the script.

 `./install.sh ~/your-ida-installdir/`